PATRIC3/p3_docs/docroot/system_documentation/database.rst

 Data Types
 ----------

-(See Data Section for list and description of data types supported)
+See **Data Section** for list and description of data types supported.

 Database Schema
 ----------------